OnePageCRM/OnePageCRM.github.io/_posts/2014-02-20-request-parameters.md

   </code>
 </p>
 <p>Or as part of HTTP request body for <span class="post-text">POST</span> and <span class="put-text">PUT</span> requests.</p>
 <p>This section outlines the main parameters.
-To see all parameters supported by a particular resource, please visit that resource’s section.</p>
+To see all parameters supported by a particular resource, please visit that resource's section.</p>

-<h3 id="paginating-responses">Paginating Responses <span class="get-text indexup">GET</span></h3>
+<h3 id="paginating-responses"><span class="label label-default">DELETE</span>  Paginating Responses </h3>
 <p>Whenever you are fetching a list of records, you can paginate the response with these standard parameters:</p>
 <table class="table table-striped table-bordered">
   <thead>